komuw/sewer/docs/UnifiedProvider.md

 ## DNS and HTTP challenges unified

-_Still very drafty, but it's slowly getting better._
+_There's still a draft when the wind is blowing, but it's getting less._

 ### Dedication